agungferdi/ukm-monitoring-web-app-based-php/README.md

 - views - UI templates and views
 - assets - CSS, JavaScript, and image files

-## Screenshots
-(You can add screenshots of your application here)

 ## Contributors
 - Ferdiansyah Muhammad Agung

-## License
-This project is licensed under the MIT License

-Similar code found with 2 license types